 A chest x-ray and a bone scan may be ordered if there is suspicion that the cancer may have spread beyond the bladder.
 Together with the CT scan, this is described as staging of the cancer.

 The most important test is a cystoscopy, during which bladder biopsies of suspicious areas may be done.
 If there is an obvious bladder cancer, this can be resected (transurethral resection of bladder tumour – TURBT) and the specimen sent off for analysis by a pathologist.
 This analysis can determine how aggressive the cancer cells are (grading of cancer), and this is important because subsequent treatment would depend on it.
-In particular, the bladder cancer is categorised either as a superficial or invasive cancer.
+In particular, bladder cancer is categorised either as a superficial or invasive cancer.

 What other treatments are needed after the bladder tumour is resected?

-This depends on whether the cancer is superficial or invasive.
+The treatments needed depend on whether the cancer is superficial or invasive.